Decoding Correlated Errors in Quantum LDPC Codes

-In this section, we report implementation results obtained for the Virtex UltraScale+ VU19P (16\,nm), currently the highest-capacity FPGA in production by AMD~\cite{amd_virtex_vu19p}.
+We report implementation results obtained for the Virtex UltraScale+ VU19P (16\,nm), currently the highest-capacity FPGA in production by AMD.
 The code under test is the [[144,12,12]] BB code.
 The cores for the $D_X$, $D_Z$, and bottom-part units were implemented independently using Vivado 2021.2.

 The serial $D_X$ and $D_Z$ processing units employ 10 pipeline stages and operate at a maximum clock frequency of $357$\,MHz.
 This corresponds to a clock period of 2.8\,ns, with 60\% of the delay due to routing and 40\% to logic gates.
 Consequently, the per-iteration delay is $2.22\,\mu\text{s}$ for $D_X$ and $2.62\,\mu\text{s}$ for $D_Z$.
 For the bottom part processing unit, the maximum clock frequency is over 20 times lower than that of the serial units, due to the high degree of parallelism and the absence of pipelining.
 The total delay for processing both layers is $272$\,ns, with 80\% of the delay due to the routing.
 The total delay per iteration for the GARI MP architecture is the sum of the maximum delay of $D_X$ and $D_Z$ units (which run concurrently), and the delay of the layered bottom part unit.
 This results in a total per-iteration delay of $2.9\,\mu\text{s}$.
+We note that, in practice, a fully integrated design with proper clock-domain crossing is expected to achieve similar decoding latency, with only negligible overhead due to synchronization.
+In addition, if multi-FPGA is required, high-speed transceivers such as GTY included in V19P, with 4.5 Tb/s of bandwidth and tens of nanoseconds of latency in raw mode can be used to preserve the timing behaviour of the independently implemented modules.

 Assuming a time budget of $1\,\mu\text{s}$ per syndrome measurement round~\cite{Battistel_2023}, and given that decoding is performed across a number of rounds equal to the code distance, the resulting time budget for decoding the BB code under test is $12\,\mu\text{s}$.
 Hence, on average, slightly more than four decoding iterations can be accommodated within the given time budget.
 According to the average number of decoding iterations reported in Table~\ref{tab:iterations}, the GARI MP ensemble decoder operates in real-time (i.e., within the specified time budget) for physical error rates below 0.003.